AI For Orthodontists

 Consult calls hit voicemail while staff check patients out or manage scans.

-AfterEvery caller gets an immediate answer and a clear path toward consult, callback, or routing.
+AfterEvery caller gets an immediate answer and a clear path toward consult, callback, or staff review.

 Parents repeat insurance, age, school schedule, and payment questions on callback.